We are empathetic, driven advocates for research-led Therapeutic Design.

 We create Universal Design strategies that combines sensory design, trauma-informed design, and academic research with psychology, occupational therapy, acoustic engineering, specialist lighting, haptics, optical & thermal comfort, and interior design.

 The benefits?
-Purposeful, dignified and therapeutic environments that are inclusive, celebrate individuality, and lay the foundation for a supported and engaged community.
+Purposeful, dignified and therapeutic environments that are inclusive, celebrate individuality, and lay the foundation for an empowered and connected community.

 Our Founder